 Attachment B of this manual illustrates the spreadsheet based test report forms that are to be used to document the results of Reactive Power capability tests and demonstrations.
 An electronic version of the test report forms is available on the NYISO Web site.
-Suppliers of VSS must complete the forms and submit the completed forms to the NYISO within ten (10) business days of the test or demonstration.
+Suppliers of VSS must complete the forms and submit the completed forms to the NYISO within ten (10) business days of the test-or demonstration.
+Suppliers of VSS using operational data to demonstrate their reactive power capability must submit the completed forms to the NYISO before November 15.
 The forms must include supporting performance data including gross and net MW and MVAr output, terminal or station bus voltage, and unit auxiliary load MW and MVAr.
 These data must be sampled at the beginning and end of the test or demonstration period and least once every five (5) minutes during the test or demonstration period.
 The test report forms must clearly indicate the start and end times of the test or demonstration period.